RunestoneInteractive/thinkcspy/_sources/ProblemSets/Initials.rst

 How to Submit
 =============

 The submission process for this assignment is slightly **different** from that of your previous assignments.
-You will not be given a premade starter file into which you can paste your code.
+You will not be given a pre-made starter file into which you can paste your code.
 Instead, you must upload your own file into the workspace.

 1. Click the *Upload* button on the top-left of the Vocareum window, and select your ``initials.py`` file.
 2. Click *Submit*!

-.. _The Accumulator Pattern: ../StringsContinued/TheAccumulatorPatternwithStrings.html
+.. _The Accumulator Pattern: ../Strings/Loopingandcounting.html/#the-accumulator-pattern-with-strings
 .. _Using Python Locally: #part-1-using-python-locally
 .. _Initials: #part-2-initials
 .. _Stack Overflow post: http://stackoverflow.com/questions/419163/what-does-if-name-main-do#419185